Vienna General Hospital

-The Vienna General Hospital (Allgemeines Krankenhaus der Stadt Wien), usually abbreviated to AKH, is the general hospital in Vienna, Austria.
+The Vienna General Hospital (Allgemeines Krankenhaus der Stadt Wien; AKH) is the general hospital in Vienna, Austria.
 It is also the city's university hospital, and the site of the Medical University of Vienna.
 It is Europe's fifth largest hospital, both by number of employees and bed capacity.

 History

 Old AKH

 The origins of Vienna General Hospital go back to Dr. Johann Franckh, who donated properties in 1686, after the end of the second Siege of Vienna, at the corridor Schaffernack for the establishment of a military hospital.
 However, since money was lacking for the establishment of the buildings, the disabled veterans were quartered, including families, in the Kontumazhof (epidemic hospital), already in existence.
 In 1693, Emperor Leopold I arranged the establishment of the large hospital.
 In 1697, the first ward was finished, into which 1,042 persons were quartered.

 By 1724, 1,740 persons lived there.
 Extension of the complex was made possible by the will of Ferdinand Baron von Thavonat, who left his estate to disabled soldiers in 1726.
 The marriage or widow yard, now Thavonathof, was to be finished.
 Also, the side yards formed by Zwischentrakte, the patient yard (4.), Restaurant economics (5.) and craftsman center (7.) were established.

 During 1752 to 1774, further development occurred for the student yard (3.) and the house supervisor yard (6.).
 The inhabitants had to wear their own uniforms and received individual copper coins, which could be redeemed with the bakers in the complex, butchers, etc. The dissolution of the neighbouring cemetery came finally in 1834 of the 8th and 9th wards, in addition.

 On January 28, 1783, Emperor Joseph II visited the poorhouse.
 He stated the fact that the enormous plant served more as an accommodation for people who gained entry by virtue of their connections.
 Those who were the neediest were still in need of care.
 Professor Dr. Joseph Quarin, who later became director, used a general hospital plan.

 On August 16, 1784, the opening took place.
 The hospital was responsible initially only for the attendance of patients; the remaining tasks of hospitals were separate.
 Attached to the hospital was a maternity ward, an orphanage, and a lunatic asylum.
 The Narrenturm was the first special building for the accommodation of mental patients.

 Particularly in the 19th century, Vienna General Hospital was the center of the Viennese Medical School, as one of the centers of medical research.
 There Ignaz Semmelweis made his observations of hygiene, and Karl Landsteiner discovered the groups of blood types.

-The site of the old AKH is used as the main university campus of the University of Vienna, and includes the university's medical institutes as well as numerous humanities institutes and several catering trade enterprises and smaller enterprises.
+The site of the old AKH is used as the campus of the University of Vienna, and includes mostly humanities institutes.